 BUNKER PRICES: G20-VLSFO Index Advances to Three-Day High

-Global VLSFO prices have risen slightly so far this week.
+Global VLSFO prices have declined significantly this year.
 Image Credit: Ship & Bunker

-On Wednesday morning Brent futures were trading down by $0.34/bl from the previous session's close at $70.22/bl as of 6:00 AM in London.
-In metric tonne terms that would be equivalent to a $2.56/mt fall on the day in bunker prices.
+On Friday morning Brent futures were trading down by $0.12/bl from the previous session's close at $72.04/bl as of 6:02 AM in London.
+In metric tonne terms that would be equivalent to a $0.90/mt fall on the day in bunker prices.